adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.com/assets/img/donkeycar_jetracer.png" />
 </figure>

 To get started with Machine Learning and AI, I purchased the Donkey Car kit and experimented with the tutorials and examples.
-I replaced the Raspberry Pi with the NVidia Jetson Nano and instead of using the Donkey Car software for Jetson Nano, I decided to use Jetracer software platform from NVidia. !links!
+I replaced the Raspberry Pi with the NVidia Jetson Nano and instead of using the Donkey Car software for Jetson Nano, I decided to use Jetracer software platform from NVidia. [[1]](https://www.donkeycar.com/) [[2]](https://github.com/NVIDIA-AI-IOT/jetracer) [[3]](https://adityakamath.github.io/tags/#donkeycar)

 ## Remote Computing for Soccer Robots using 5G mm-Waves
 #### 2018/2019 | BlueSPACE, Tech United, TU Eindhoven